 If you're working for a company or small business owner, make it clear that this is a side job for you and there may be certain times of the day when you are unavailable.
 This is useful if a company needs a certain availability to fill business needs.
-If you can't provide that, then they can look elsewhere and you won't have to work in a position with expectations that you can't meet.

 Prioritize your day

 Whether you have another job or other responsibilities, you'll need to fit your side job in where you can.
 It's important to prioritize your day, working on those tasks that are more important first and can help you set aside specific times to complete your work.